pmadruga/ml_project/report/report.md

 > "_[...]green LED lights paired with light‑sensitive photodiodes to detect the amount of blood flowing._"

 - Mindful Session: time span (in intervals of seconds) where a meditation session was tracked.
-- Heart Rate Variability (HRV): the Apple Watch computes the standard deviation of all normal sinus RR intervals over 24h (or SDNN).
+- Heart Rate Variability (hereafter referred to as HRV): the Apple Watch computes the standard deviation of all normal sinus RR intervals over 24h (or SDNN).
 An RR interval is a beat-to-beat difference.
 When HRV is mentioned in this report, it refers to the SDNN values.
 - Activity Summary: daily summary of some of the above mentioned features.